mvysny/photocloud-frame-slideshow/docs/faq.md

 * If the "Unlocked Nagging Dialog" is "true" then PhotoCloud knows you've done the purchase and it is a bug if PhotoCloud still shows the nagging screen.
 In that case, please open a bug report in the [PhotoCloud Bug Tracker](https://github.com/mvysny/photocloud-frame-slideshow/issues).
+* If the "Unlocked Nagging Dialog" is "false", please make sure that your user is still logged in into Google Play.
+  For example, someone else could have logged in into your TV.
+Also, please make sure that the purchase shows in your Google Play's "Payments & subscriptions -> Budget & history" page.

 ## Slideshow from a subfolder